The Gardens Trust

-The Garden History Society was an organisation in the United Kingdom established to study the history of gardening and to protect historic gardens.
-In 2015 it became The Gardens Trust, having merged with the Association of Gardens Trusts.
+The Gardens Trust (formerly the Garden History Society) is a national membership organisation in the United Kingdom established to study the history of gardening and to protect historic gardens.

+It is a registered charity with headquarters in London.

+The Trust, previously the Society, has published a quarterly journal, Garden History since 1970.

+Garden History Society

-It was founded in 1966, and was a registered charity with headquarters in London.
+It was founded in 1966 as the Garden History Society and in 2015 it was renamed The Gardens Trust, after a merger with the Association of Gardens Trusts.

 Membership was around 1,500 prior to its merger in 2015.

 Presidents included Mavis Batey and Sir Roy Strong.
 The final Chairman was landscape architect Dominic Cole.

-The Society, then the Trust, has published a quarterly journal, Garden History since 1970. the editor was Dr Barbara Simms.

 Statutory role

 From 1995 the Garden History Society was a statutory consultee in relation to planning proposals which affect historic designed landscapes identified by English Heritage as being of national significance, and which are included on the Register of Parks and Gardens of Special Historic Interest in England.
 Thus when a planning authority received a planning application which affected a site on the Register, or the setting of such a site, the planning authority had to consult the Society.